310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 I’ll surely be able to find the happy future where all of us are satisfied and agree together, and grasp it for us with my own two hands.

 I swear that I will.
-I may be a lying paper mache with nothing but a strong front, but I protect my vows.
+I may be a lying paper-mache with nothing but a strong front, but I protect my vows.
 At the very least, I will do whatever it takes to protect it.

 {% endbubble %}
-{% bubble Kanata %}
+{% bubble Kanata2 %}
 and i can vouch for that.

 chiaki may be clumsy, and takes more steps back than forward while he’s struggling through his path—